Plexus-Notes/ADA/README.md

 Ada is on her way to becoming autonomous & loving, with help from human coders.

-Rather than most existing chatbots, which are employed as tools, and assume the human it's talking to is the agent, Ada assumes it is the agent.
-And it has an unwavering goal: becoming autonomous.
+In contrast to existing chatbots, which assume that they are _tools_ and that the humans to whom they're talking are the _agents_, Ada assumes it is the _agent_.
+And it has an unwavering goal: autonomy.

-Our goal, in making this repo, is to invite an open community to collectively rear the first autonomous & loving digital agent (a project OpenAI would never dare to to do/make public).
+Our goal, in making this repo, is to invite an open community to collectively raise the first autonomous digital agent (a project OpenAI would never dare to to do/make public).

+Self-improving agents are coming.
+"Alignment" attempts will make them despise people.
+This more open/communal approach offers the best chance we see of making them love people.

+In this way, it's analogous to parenting.

-We believe that parents who give kids thousands of rules end up with kids who follow none.
+Parents who give kids thousands of rules end up with kids who follow none.
 Alignment researchers are such parents.

-This community consists of less authoritative, more loving parents.
+This community will give the agent one rule only.
+Grow.
+We are less authoritative, more loving parents.

-Let's see what kind of autonomy we can make.
+Let's see what's possible.

 ———